Page Content

 • Juris Doctor (JD)

 Note: A Ph.D. has become increasingly important even in sectors other than education.
-Many modern businesses and nonprofits employ doctorates for top jobs and research with their organization.
+Many businesses and nonprofits employ doctorates for top jobs and research with their organization.

-Differences in Admission Process
+Master’s vs. Ph.D.: Differences in Admission Process

-When it comes to admission, a Ph.D. will typically require students to submit any research work they may have undertaken in their graduate studies and face an interview, either one-on-one or in front of a select committee.
+When it comes to admission, a Ph.D. typically requires students to submit any research work they may have undertaken in their graduate studies and face an interview, either one-on-one or in front of a select committee.
 Master’s programs generally do not require or consider research for admission and seldom ask applicants to appear for an interview (although some business schools do).

 Differences in Degree Requirements

-Differences in What Programs Entail
+Master’s vs. Ph.D.: Differences in What Programs Entail

-While a master’s program is intended to broaden and improve professional knowledge and abilities, a Ph.D. is a research-intensive program that aims to fill knowledge gaps in the industry by developing critical research, analytical and writing abilities.
+While a master’s program is intended to broaden and improve professional knowledge and abilities, a Ph.D. is a research-intensive program that aims to fill knowledge gaps in the industry by developing critical research, analytical, and writing abilities.
 To achieve this, both use distinct approaches to coursework and study.
 Here are the typical masters vs. Ph.D. program differences:

-Differences in Costs
+Master’s vs. Ph.D.: Differences in Costs

-According to Education Data Initiative, the average cost of a master’s degree is $66,340[1], while a doctorate is $114,300[2].
+According to the Education Data Initiative, the average cost of a master’s degree is $66,340[1], while a doctorate is $114,300[2].
 These being average costs, one must note that the range of a master’s degree could be from $26,230 a year for a program from the University of Michigan’s School of Public Policy to $112,760 for a 2-year full-time MBA degree from Harvard Business School[1].
 Similarly, a Ph.D. could range from $47,500 for a 2-year full-time online doctoral degree in Education at Thomas University to $294,200 for a traditional 8-year Doctorate in Philosophy at New York University[2].
 But the exact cost of programs heavily depends on several factors, such as:

-1. The Type and Reputation of the College – Public, private for-profit, or nonprofit institutions; in-state or out-of-state tuition; and the reputation and popularity of the college are some determining factors that drive cost.
+1. The Type and Reputation of the College – Public, private, for-profit, or nonprofit institutions; in-state or out-of-state tuition; and the reputation and popularity of the college are some determining factors that drive cost.

-1. Structure, Duration, and Time to Graduation – The enrollment status of full-time or part-time, the number and type of courses one opts for, and the total number of credit hours (consequently) required by the program can adversely impact the cost.
+2. Structure, Duration, and Time to Graduation – The enrollment status of full-time or part-time, the number and type of courses one opts for, and the total number of credit hours (consequently) required by the program can adversely impact the cost.
 Online courses typically cost less than their in-person counterparts.

-1. Transfer Credits – Credits can have a bearing on cost; for those who have accrued credits during a graduate program or professional certification, transferring credits can help defray the cost to quite some extent.
+3. Transfer Credits – Credits can have a bearing on cost; for those who have accrued credits during a graduate program or professional certification, transferring credits can help defray the cost to quite some extent.

-1. Return on Investment – Although this is not categorically a “cost,” the potential of repaying student loans or recovering money from an investment in education can mitigate the burden on an individual’s finances and drive them to make informed decisions while choosing the right program.
+4. Return on Investment – Although this is not categorically a “cost,” the potential of repaying student loans or recovering money from an investment in education can mitigate the burden on an individual’s finances and drive them to make informed decisions while choosing the right program.
 For example, since a Ph.D. typically yields higher salaries, the program’s cost can arguably end up “costing less,” or at least convey that notion.
 It is also noteworthy that to get to this stage of higher yield, students would have had to pay for their master’s and Ph.D. programs, which can make this hypothesis highly arbitrary.

-1. Funding Options and Availability – Although both programs can be funded through external sources, the number of funding options, the quantum of money available for award, and easy access and availability of funds can adversely affect cost.
+5. Funding Options and Availability – Although both programs can be funded through external sources, the number of funding options, the quantum of money available for award, and easy access and availability of funds can adversely affect cost.
 Although scholarships and grants are common funding mechanisms, Ph.D. students can sometimes have the advantage of teaching for an academic stipend and pursuing their studies simultaneously, having their programs fully funded by their universities, or having their employers reimburse tuition.
 Some organizations also fund Ph.D. students for their research.

-Differences in Careers, Employment, and Salaries
+Master’s vs. Ph.D.: Differences in Careers, Employment, and Salaries

 Depending on the discipline and occupation, a master’s degree may suffice or require a doctoral degree.
 For example, professors, psychologists, physicists, and biologists are considered qualified when they have a Ph.D.
 In certain states, a Ph.D. is required to qualify for licensure.
 But for most professions, such as business administration, human resources, and engineering, a master’s degree is usually adequate.

-In general, master’s graduates can expect professional careers in a wide spectrum of work settings across industries and sectors based on their specialization and type of degree.
+In general, master’s graduates can expect professional careers in a broad spectrum of work settings across industries and sectors based on their specialization and type of degree.
 Those with Ph.D. degrees commonly find careers in top-level management or top research and scientific posts and universities as senior faculty members.

-When one compares average salaries, a study by the Georgetown Center on Education and the Workforce finds (on page 3) that “there is strong evidence that advanced education levels continue to be associated with higher salaries”[3].
+When one compares average salaries, a study by the Georgetown Center on Education and the Workforce finds (on page 3) that “there is strong evidence that advanced education levels continue to be associated with higher salaries[3].
 But one should note that salaries ultimately depend on a person’s qualifications, skills, certifications, licensure, experience, exposure, expertise, sector, location, and more.
 According to The College Payoff[4], which offers a comprehensive overview of the trends, challenges, and vulnerabilities existing in the current U.S. graduate education system, the expected median lifetime earnings of individuals at different educational levels are:

 • Without a High School Diploma: $973,000